scraggo/scraggo.github.io/content/drafts/meet.md

 # how-to-meet-yourself
 ---

 The words ["Know Thyself"](https://en.wikipedia.org/wiki/Know_thyself) were inscribed long ago in the Greek Temple of Apollo.
-I consider those wise words because knowing one's self is invaluable in so many areas of life.
+I consider those wise words.

 The problem is, it's tricky to really understand yourself.
 Life is full of twists and turns, we don't necessarily have the time or willingness to self-reflect.
 If you're like me, you also might have a [tendency to deny your own wants and needs for the sake of fitting in](https://calvinrosser.com/notes/wanting-power-of-mimetic-desire-luke-burgis/).

 I got to wondering if there was a _targeted_ way to get to know myself.
 Something less haphazard than reflecting on troubling events, or following some online list of "12 awesome journal prompts."
-As a psychology enthusiast, I wondered if I could take a bunch of tests and get a somewhat detailed "picture" of who I am.
+As a psychology enthusiast, I wondered if I could take some number of tests and get a somewhat detailed "picture" of who I am.

 I had taken a handful of personality tests throughout the years and found the results of the tests to be helpful to learn about myself and others.
 So, I set out to answer:

-1. "Is taking a bunch of personality tests effective for gaining self-knowledge?"
+1. "Is taking some number of personality tests effective for gaining self-knowledge?"
 2. "Which tests are the best at helping me learn about myself?"

 After many many hours of taking online tests, comparing their effectiveness, and reflecting from lots of different angles, I was satisfied.
 Yes the tests are effective, but you have to do some work to put the bigger "picture" together.